joyceem/MPEP_tutorials/tutorials/DivergenceTimeEstimation_BEAST_TargetCapture.md

 ![](https://github.com/joyceem/MPEP_tutorials/blob/1ef2631b89ceb9d3beda58e8a0351749ebc54852/tutorials/images/Pasted%20image%2020250225161200.png)

-Have a look at the starting tree.
+Have a look at the starting tree in FigTree.
 Are the nodes that we have fossils for within the range of the prior distribution we set?

 Now we have our starting tree, we need to input it into BEAUti.

 Download your tree from the workstation onto your local computer using PuTTY, CyberDuck or command line.
-Now, in a plain text editor, open your starting tree `StartingTree_concat_gene_part.nwk`.
+Now, in a plain text editor (not FigTree), open your starting tree `StartingTree.nwk`.
 Select the tree text (which is in newick format), and copy it.

 In the `Starting tree` panel, select `Newick Tree` from the drop-down menu.
 Check `Is Labelled Newick`.
 Then, paste the tree into the `Newick` box.